47degrees/sbt-microsites/docs/src/main/tut/docs/settings.md

 micrositeGithubRepo := "sbt-microsites"
 ```

-- `micrositeGitHostingService` and `micrositeGitHostingUrl`: in order to specify a hosting service other than `GitHub`.
-For these to take effect, you'll also need to set `micrositeGithubOwner` and `micrositeGithubRepo` to empty strings:
+- `micrositeGitHostingService` and `micrositeGitHostingUrl`: in order to specify a hosting service other than `GitHub`:

 ```
-micrositeGitHostingService := "GitLab"
+micrositeGitHostingService := GitLab
 micrositeGitHostingUrl := "https://gitlab.com/gitlab-org/gitlab-ce"
-micrositeGithubOwner := ""
-micrositeGithubRepo  := ""
 ```

 - `micrositeHighlightTheme`: by default, the theme of Highlight.js is [default](https://highlightjs.org/static/demo/), however, you can configure it to a different theme thanks to this setting: